 If you owe the school money or you have defaulted on your student loans, it's common for schools to deny requests for your official academic transcripts.
-For many, this can be devastating.
-Without these transcripts, you may not be able to transfer to another school, attend graduate school, obtain a professional license, or qualify for some jobs.

 What Can I Do to Get My Transcripts?